-RACF1.5▶ C Our RACF staff provide timely information to a resident's regular GP when the resident has been hospitalised.
+RAC1.5▶C Our RAC staff provide timely information to a residents' regular GP when they have been hospitalised.

-notify the GP of any emergency transfers to hospital facilities, as soon as possible.
+• notify the GP of any emergency transfers to hospital facilities, as soon as possible.

 establish a formal process for notification of emergency transfers to hospital.